 - 1. All students admitted to Morris Brown College, including transfer students, must successfully complete the core curriculum. - 2.
 A total of 40 core curriculum credit hours is required for all students, irrespective of major. - 3.
 All majors require 40 core curriculum credit hours. - 4.
 Transfer credits may be approved as appropriate course substitutions for various courses within the core curriculum. - 5.
 Transfer students who have earned fewer than 30 transferable semester credit hours must take "GED 100, New Student Success," even if they took a similar "Freshman Orientation" course at a previous institution. - 6.
-Transfer students who have earned more than 30 transferable semester credit hours that include a Freshman Orientation course may not use this course as a substitution for GED 100.
+Transfer students who have earned more than 30 transferable semester credit hours are exempt from taking "GED 100, New Student Success,".